wizardstream/ALIENS/README.md

 # CREDITS

-Directed by Wizardstream
+Directed by Mineplack

-Produced by K-nox games.
+Produced by Mineplack Studios.